zachwolf/grunt-pseudo-concat/README.md

 # grunt-pseudo-concat

 > require-esk script includes for debugging files that will be concatenate.
-It replaces your compiled script with a file loader, so you don't have to change anything and can debug individual files.
+It replaces your compiled script with a file loader, allowing you to debug individual files without structure changes.

 ## Todos